Dual-energy X-ray absorptiometry: Indications

 The U.S. Preventive Services Task Force recommends that women over the age of 65 should get a DXA scan.
-The date at which men should be tested is uncertain but some sources recommend age 70.
-At risk women should consider getting a scan when their risk is equal to that of a normal 65-year-old woman.
+The age when men should be tested is uncertain, but some sources recommend age 70.
+At-risk women should consider getting a scan when their risk is equal to that of a normal 65-year-old woman.

-A person's risk can be measured using the University of Sheffield's FRAX calculator, which includes many different clinical risk factors including prior fragility fracture, use of glucocorticoids, heavy smoking, excess alcohol intake, rheumatoid arthritis, history of parental hip fracture, chronic renal and liver disease, chronic respiratory disease, long-term use of phenobarbital or phenytoin, celiac disease, inflammatory bowel disease, and other risks.
+A person's risk can be estimated with the University of Sheffield's FRAX calculator, which takes into account prior fragility fracture, use of glucocorticoids, heavy smoking, excess alcohol intake, rheumatoid arthritis, history of parental hip fracture, chronic renal and liver disease, chronic respiratory disease, long-term use of phenobarbital or phenytoin, celiac disease, inflammatory bowel disease, and other clinical risk factors.

 Scoring

 The World Health Organization has defined the following categories based on bone density in white women:

 Bone densities are often given to patients as a T score or a Z score.
 A T score tells the patient what their bone mineral density is in comparison to a young adult of the same gender with peak bone mineral density.
 A normal T score is -1.0 and above, low bone density is between -1.0 and -2.5, and osteoporosis is -2.5 and lower.
 A Z score is just a comparison of what a patient's bone mineral density is in comparison to the average bone mineral density of a male or female of their age and weight.

-The WHO committee did not have enough data to create definitions for men or other ethnic groups.
+The WHO committee did not have enough data to create definitions for men or nonwhite women.

 Special considerations are involved in the use of DXA to assess bone mass in children.
-Specifically, comparing the bone mineral density of children to the reference data of adults (to calculate a T-score) will underestimate the BMD of children, because children have less bone mass than fully developed adults.
+Specifically, comparing the bone mineral density of children to the reference data of adults (to calculate a T-score) underestimates the BMD of children, because children have less bone mass than fully developed adults.
 This would lead to an over-diagnosis of osteopenia for children.
 To avoid an overestimation of bone mineral deficits, BMD scores are commonly compared to reference data for the same gender and age (by calculating a Z-score).

 Also, there are other variables in addition to age that are suggested to confound the interpretation of BMD as measured by DXA.
 One important confounding variable is bone size.
 DXA has been shown to overestimate the bone mineral density of taller subjects and underestimate the bone mineral density of smaller subjects.
-This error is due to the way by which DXA calculates BMD.
+This error is due to the way DXA calculates BMD.
 In DXA, bone mineral content (measured as the attenuation of the X-ray by the bones being scanned) is divided by the area (also measured by the machine) of the site being scanned.